-CL Yachts Offers Virtual Tour of New CLX96
+CL Yachts offers video tour of new CLX96

 CL Yachts, the yacht building division of Hong Kong’s legendary boat builder Cheoy Lee, has just released a video highlighting some of the design details of its much-anticipated CLX96.